 If nothing is working, you might consider seeing a sex therapist or a doctor.
 Sexual problems often go untreated because people are too embarrassed to bring them up with a professional, particularly as they enter advanced age.
 Just remember not to compete with your 20-year-old self; sex will be different from what it was back in the old days.
 But accepting that sex is different may give you more license to play and experiment.
 And while it's great not to have to worry about birth control, you still need to practice safe sex if you have multiple partners.

-Before you head into the bedroom with a special friend, see more stories about issues related to aging on the next page.
+Before you head into the bedroom with a special friend, see more stories about issues related to aging below.

 - Block, Joel D. and Susan Crain Bakos.
 "Sex Over 50."
 Perigee.
 1999.
 (April 6, 2009)http://books.google.com/books?id=zaqRw1fYTUoC&printsec=frontcover